 Vaccine in Austria not compulsory

-In 2020, before the vaccine rollout began in Austria, Health Minister Rudolf Anschober promised that compulsory vaccination was completely off the table.
+In 2020, before the vaccine rollout began in Austria, former Health Minister Rudolf Anschober promised that compulsory vaccination was completely off the table.

 Instead, Anschober said the Austrian government would focus on an education campaign which informed people about the effectiveness, safety and benefit of the vaccine.